Braindeiko01/Arena-Real/README.md

 When an admin marks a transaction as **ENTREGADA** in the admin console:

-1. `AdminService` calls `TransaccionService.aprobarTransaccion` in the admin backend.
+1. `AdminService` calls `TransaccionService.aprobarTransaccion` in the backend.
-2. The admin backend sends two requests to the main backend:
-   - `/api/actualizar-saldo` triggers a balance refresh and sends SSE events.
-   - `/api/internal/notify-transaction-approved` emits a `transaccion-aprobada` event over SSE.
+2. The backend emits `transaccion-aprobada` and `saldo-actualizar` SSE events so clients update in real time.
-3. The user client now uses `useTransactionUpdates` to receive these notifications in real time.
+3. The user client now uses `useTransactionUpdates` to receive these notifications.
    If the connection was lost, the hook refreshes data when the page becomes visible or after reconnecting.

+## Prize distribution

+When an admin distributes a prize from the admin panel:

+1. `AdminService` calls `PartidaService.marcarComoValidada` in the backend.
+2. The resulting `TransaccionResponse` triggers `transaccion-aprobada` and `saldo-actualizar` SSE events so the winner's balance updates in real time.

 ## Referral system